 Is there a difference between the terms ‘sharing‘ and ‘sending‘?
-Dictionary.comstates there is a difference but software developers don't know there that their SHOULD be a difference.
+Dictionary.comstates there is a difference but software developers don't know there that there SHOULD be a difference.

-Sharing implies a log in by two parties to exchange information and data, real time collaboration to SHARE data and documents.
+Sharing implies a login by two parties to exchange information and data, and real-time collaboration to SHARE data and documents.
 But over 95% of the business scenarios that employ a sharing technological solution, really just need to SEND.
-Sending now with a technology like Botdoc (www.botdoc.io), is removing one of the parties from the equation and the new party now on the system can remote collect and send to the other party.
+Sending now with technology like Botdoc is removing one of the parties from the equation, and the new party now on the system can remote collect and send to the other party.

 Sharing is two parties with the same access to the same item (a document) at the same time to simultaneously share information at the same time.
 But over 95% of the time, sharing is not needed.
 Sending is what was really needed, just to convey or transfer the document.
 So when we implement technology, we are using sharing technology to convey or send a document.

-Some people reading this are thinking I'm crazy and ask what the heck I'm talking about (like my wife), but let me propose this:
+Some people reading this are thinking I'm crazy and ask what the heck I'm talking about, but let me propose this:

 Botdocis using a sending technology to solve a sending problem.
-That’s why Botdoc rocks and is the future of secure digital transportation.
+That’s why Botdoc is the future of secure digital transportation.